Denial or delusion?

 So, what is it?
 To be honest, I have often caught myself thinking, “Despite evidence to the contrary, I am going to believe what feels easier.”
 In psychology, this is called a “Defence mechanism.”
 Humans tend to use it unconsciously when we face trauma, hurt, guilt, embarrassment, or simply remnants from the past.
 Frankly, I still practice it today, and I have no shame in admitting that.

-However, I do not expect everything to be sunshines and rainbows if I succeed in pretending long enough; Absolutely not.
+However, do I expect everything to be sunshine and rainbows if I succeed in pretending long enough; Absolutely not.
 I am comfortable doing it because I now understand why I do it.
 Sometimes, when things get hard, we run, hide, or ignore and that’s okay.
 I am all for it, but if that is all you do, we might have a problem.

 It doesn’t take much time to transition from temporary escape to a permanent mindset; when we start building situations that provide ease and safety but gets harder to break with time.